 Name of Beneficial Owner Shares Beneficially Owned Before Offering Percentage Beneficially Owned Before Offering Percentage Beneficially Owned After Offering

-Jeffrey S. Ervin (1) 247,772 5.5%
+Jeffrey S. Ervin (1) 247,765 5.5%

-Matthew C. Wallis, DC (2) 1,672,448 37.0%
+Matthew C. Wallis, DC (2) 1,672,400 37.0%

 Ian A. White, Ph.D. -

 D. Anthony Bond, CPA -

 David Ellwanger -

 George Hampton -

 Dean Weiland -

-Edward S. Bredniak (3) 1,734,392 38.4%
+Edward S. Bredniak (3) 1,734,343 38.4%

-Jason Brame (4) 557,484 12.3%
+Jason Brame (4) 557,469 12.3%

-All directors and executive officers as a group (7 persons) 1,920,220 42.5%
+All directors and executive officers as a group (7 persons) 1,920,165 42.5%

-^{} Less than 1% of outstanding shares.
+Less than 1% of outstanding shares.

-- (1) Mr. Ervin's beneficial ownership percentage after the offering reflects an additional shares of our common stock issuable to him in payment of his proportionate share of the deferred purchase price for the acquisition of IMAC Regeneration Management of Nashville, LLC, at the effectiveness of this offering. - (2) Dr. Wallis' beneficial ownership percentage after the offering reflects an aggregate of an additional shares of our common stock issuable to him in payment of his proportionate share of the deferred purchase prices for the acquisitions of IMAC of St. Louis, LLC (shares), Clinic Management Associates, LLC (shares) and IMAC Regeneration Management of Nashville, LLC (shares), at the effectiveness of this offering. - (3) Represents shares owned by The Edward S. Bredniak Trust, through which Mr. Bredniak exercises control as trustee.
+- (1) Mr. Ervin's beneficial ownership percentage after the offering reflects an additional shares of our common stock issuable to him in payment of his proportionate share of the deferred purchase price for the acquisition of IMAC Regeneration Management of Nashville, LLC, at the effectiveness of this offering. - (2) Dr. Wallis' beneficial ownership percentage after the offering reflects an aggregate of an additional proportionate share of the deferred purchase prices for the acquisitions of IMAC of St. Louis, LLC (shares), and IMAC Regeneration Management of Nashville, LLC (shares), at the effectiveness of this offering. - (3) Represents shares owned by The Edward S. Bredniak Trust, through which Mr. Bredniak exercises control as trustee.
 Mr. Bredniak previously served as a director of our company.
 Mr. Bredniak's beneficial ownership percentage after the offering reflects an additional 405,054 shares of our common stock issuable to The Edward S. Bredniak Trust upon the conversion of our convertible promissory notes in the principal amount of \$1,730,000 (plus interest) at the effectiveness of this offering. - (4) Dr. Brame is a co-founding member of our company.
 Dr. Brame's beneficial ownership percentage after the offering reflects an additional shares of our common stock issuable to him in payment of his proportionate share of the deferred purchase price for the acquisition of Clinic Management Associates, LLC, at the effectiveness of this offering.